Ana María Cetto: Scientific dissemination

+Another of her lines of work has been the dissemination of scientific content.
+Cetto Kramis is a directing member of the Mexican Journal of Physics and the founding president of Latindex: a free, online scholarly journal system created in 1997, containing Spanish translations of scholarly sources.

 Museum of Light

 Ana María Cetto participated in the project focused on the creation of the Museum of Light in Mexico City.
 The Museum of Light is a thematic museum of the General Directorate for the Dissemination of Science of UNAM, and was inaugurated in 1996.
 Cetto was in charge of its renovation in 2016.
 She was also a promoter of the International Year of Light 2015 and belongs to the International Steering Committee of the International Day of Light.